waynodiablo/Oystercard/pills/javascript_module_pattern.md

 })(this);
 ```

 We have injected the `repeat` function into `exclaim`.
-To support this, here are the slightly rewritten `app.js` and node test file `exclaim-test.js`:
+To support this, here are the slightly rewritten `app.js` and Node.js test file `exclaim-test.js`:

 ```js
 // app.js